Inference-xyz/protocol/README.md

+> [!WARNING]
+> This project is currently under active development.
+The protocol is not yet production-ready and may undergo significant changes.

 # Inference Protocol

 A decentralized protocol for AI inference competitions and compute marketplace, built on Ethereum with zero-knowledge proof verification.